 Hide and Seek: It’s Not Just for Human Kids Anymore

 An active dog is a happy dog, and sometimes that means sending your pet on a little hide and seek mission.
 From fun training exercises to games that play to your pup’s natural instincts, you can challenge your furry friend with some activities that require focus and problem-solving skills.
-Succeeding at these searching challenges means a tasty treat reward, so food-motivated pooches should have no problem getting into the game.
-Freshpet’s healthy dog food recipes are a great choice for positive reinforcement treat rewards in each of these activities.
+Succeeding at these search challenges means a tasty treat reward, so food-motivated pooches should have no problem getting into the game.
+Freshpet’s healthy, all natural dog food recipes are a great choice for positive reinforcement rewards in each of these activities.
 Use any kind of treat or food that’s safe for your pet, including grain-free dog food.

 Hide and Seek Recall Training